Zack-ai-data/mrdiy-junior-data-engineer-assessment/python/README_Python.md

 The final file sql_output-expected (Python).xlsx will be generated in the same folder.

 **Note on metrics**

-In the Excel reference file, contribution metrics are displayed as percentages (e.g., 45%).
-This script outputs them as decimal values (e.g., 0.45) for accurate numeric representation.
-Both formats are equivalent which only the display differs.
+In the Excel reference file, contribution metrics are displayed as percentages (e.g., 45%) This script outputs them as decimal values (e.g., 0.45) for accurate numeric representation Both formats are equivalent which only the display differs